Condensations in higher categories: Unitality

 \begin{corollary} Let $\Vect$ denote the category of finite-dimensional vector spaces over a field~$\bK$.
-Then $\Sigma\Vect = \Kar(\rB\Vect)$ is equivalent to the $2$-category whose objects are finite-dimensional separable unital associative $\bK$-algebras and whose $1$-morphisms are finite-dimensional (unital associative) bimodules. \end{corollary}
+Then $\Sigma\Vect$ is equivalent to the $2$-category whose objects are finite-dimensional separable unital associative $\bK$-algebras, whose $1$-morphisms are finite-dimensional (unital associative) bimodules, and whose $2$-morphisms are homomorphisms of bimodules. \end{corollary}

 We expect essentially the same result one dimension up, but we did not check the details:

 \begin{conjecture} $\Sigma^2\Vect$ is equivalent to the $3$-category, studied in \cite{DSPS,DSPS2}, whose objects are separable finite tensor categories and whose $1$-morphisms are their separable bimodule categories. \end{conjecture}